YCChenVictor/blog-frontend/_posts/self/self/1993-09-01-(project)-blog.md

 ## How?

+* overview articles should start from category and then 'overview'
 * add dots plot for articles (mind map)
 * add searching bar
 * Increase the padding of each sentence (CSS)